doc4d/docs/docs/ViewPro/fundamentals.md

 *	**Object Name**: name of the 4D form area that contains and displays the 4D View Pro document.
 *	**Variable or Expression**: name of the 4D View Pro form area variable.

-When the form is executed, the 4D View Pro area displays a spreadsheet with a Ribbon by default:
+By default, when the form is executed, the 4D View Pro area displays a spreadsheet with a Ribbon:

 ![](assets/en/ViewPro/vpSpreadsheet.PNG)